To provide you with the best experience, cookies are used on this site. Learn more

 Burnham Overy is made up of two settlements, Burnham Overy Town the original village adjacent to the parish church and Burnham Overy Staithe, a rather larger settlement about 1 mile away and next to the creek-side harbour.

-Overstrand is a village on the north coast of Norfolk in England, two miles east of Cromer.
+Sidestrand is a village on the north Norfolk coast, around 3 miles south east of Cromer.